EntropicLabs/cw-rewards/README.md

 ### 5. Inflation Module

-The inflation module allows for automatic generation and distribution of rewards based on a yearly inflation rate.
+The inflation module allows for automatic distribution of rewards based on a yearly inflation rate.
 It includes:

 - `rate_per_year`: The annual inflation rate as a decimal (e.g., 0.10 for 10% per year).